Skip to main content

 February

-• for the Private DNS service added a section in the control panel, where you can view the list of created zones and resource records, as well as information about connecting cloud networks to the private DNS resolver.
-To access the section, in the control panel, click ProductsCloud ServersPrivate DNS;
+• for the Private DNS service, added a section in the control panel where you can view the list of created zones and resource records, as well as information about connecting cloud networks to a private DNS resolver.
+To go to the section, in the control panel click ProductsCloud ServersPrivate DNS;

 • added new GPUs:

-• renamed audit-log events for cloud networks, cloud firewalls, cloud load balancers, cloud security groups - they now refer to the vpc service;
+• renamed audit log events for cloud networks, cloud firewalls, cloud load balancers, and cloud security groups — they now pertain to the vpc service;

-• renamed audit-log events for cloud servers, images, cloud server network disks, network disk backups, disk snapshots - they now refer to the compute service.
+• renamed audit log events for cloud servers, images, cloud server network volumes, network volume backups, and disk snapshots — they now pertain to the compute service;

 January